0joshuaolson1/lstm-g/README.txt

 I am working on a C program (https://github.com/MrMormon/lstm-g-hardcoder) that generates C/C++ headers with hardcoded networks for maximum platform-independent efficiency.
 The computational complexity is being improved over the loop-heavy methods used here, and calculated values are reused where possible.
 Maybe someone can try parallelizing it or utilizing cache memory or GPUs (although possible speedup is architecture-dependent).
 Or try other ideas, such as using tables of precomputed, interpolated activation function approximations, extending LSTM-g in ways that LSTM has been modified, or even getting a network working on an FPGA or neurocomputer...

 EDIT: To clarify, this library is unfinished.
 The XOR and Distracted Sequence Recall examples (which I'm not sure are right) show that it doesn't yet perform as expected.
 I won't do much LSTM-g work until I get over some depression problems, but those who want to try debugging this can find each other through the public Generalized LSTM contact page (https://docs.google.com/document/d/1NVQKHK-fkigwzXcusX8EZaw-LvP-TJAQdhrN6ts_ORo/edit).
+For anyone who wants to write their own XOR test, see XLBP's example/SequentialParity.java.

 *** Usage - Manual Building ***